 Jenny was distraught for she was fond of the pretty, cheerful spaniel.

-‘I’ll fetch my cloak and bonnet and go and search in the grounds,’ Mrs Early said.
+“I’ll fetch my cloak and bonnet and go and search in the grounds,” Mrs. Early said.

-‘Jenny, what on earth are you doing under there?’
-Mrs Early peered over the banister.
+“Jenny, what on earth are you doing under there?”
+Mrs. Early peered over the banister.

-‘I was wondering how you’re getting on with the shawl that I gave you the pattern for.
-I notice you are still wearing your cashmere tonight,’ Mrs Endford said, settling beside Lady Noel after dinner and inclining her head towards the snug wrap draped about her shoulders.
+“I was wondering how you’re getting on with the shawl that I gave you the pattern for.
+I notice you're still wearing your cashmere tonight,” Mrs. Endford said, settling beside Lady Noel after dinner and inclining her head towards the snug wrap draped about her shoulders.

-‘I would have finished it had it not been for Topsy’s puppies playing with it.
-It’s quite unravelled.’
+“I would have finished it had it not been for Topsy’s puppies playing with it.
+It’s quite unravelled.”

-‘For once Jenny, I’m glad that you got to wondering,’ Mrs Early smiled.
+“For once Jenny, I’m glad that you got to wondering,” Mrs. Early smiled.